HidetakeTanaka/dronetech/README.md

 ### 2.6 Configuring Power Module
 Enter the specifications of the battery you will use.
 - ![POW con](images/pow-con.jpg)
- *Figure 10: Power Configuration*
+ *Figure 10: Power Module Configuration*

 ### 2.7 Parameter Settings
 - Key parameters for stable flight
-- Example of non-standard configurations (if used)
+- Example of non-standard configurations
 - Saving and restoring parameter files

 ### 2.8 Final Checks